Traditional West Wales livestock farm with potential for lifestyle-change buyers.

 To the rear of the house is a garden area.
 To the front of the house is the traditional farmyard with a number of traditional farm buildings arranged around it that have conversion potential (stp).
 These buildings include the former cowshed, milking parlour, Dutch barns, old livestock housing, silage, hay/feed storage buildings, cubicles, livestock yards, sheep dip area and slurry pit.
 The outbuildings are all in various states of repair having not been used for some time.

-The main farm (Lot 1 on the farm sale plan with a green boundary) extends to about 99 acres (stms) and includes productive pastureland suitable for grazing, silage and hay making divided into manageable fields suitable for machinery.
+The farm extends to about 114 acres (stms) and includes productive pastureland suitable for grazing, silage and hay making divided into manageable fields suitable for machinery.
 The land is in the main, level to gently sloping with some steeper fields towards the village on the eastern boundary and areas of woodland on the southern and western boundaries.

 Neighbouring property Maes Y Wawr